‘At least one individual’ was ‘coerced’ into signing petition against him

 The University of Northern Texas denies that its investigation into an academic journal accused of racism will chill the academic freedom of faculty.

 Timothy Jackson, a distinguished university research professor, is under investigation with other editors at the Journal of Schenkerian Studies.
-Students and faculty publicly condemned both the editors and the journal for a recent volume that debated the namesake of the journal, the 19th century composer Heinrich Schenker (above).
+Students and faculty publicly condemned both the editors and the journal for a recent volume that debated the namesake of the journal, the 19th century music theorist Heinrich Schenker (above).

 Jackson is considering legal action against the university, his attorney Michael Allen told The College Fix via email.
 “Please understand that Professor Jackson,” who is currently ill, “is fighting for his life’s work right now,” and the investigation has had an “immediate and detrimental effect on” the professor’s health, Allen said.

 He said “at least one individual” has “indicat[ed] they were coerced into signing the petitions that now swirl around the internet denouncing” Jackson (left) and his journal.
 The lawyer was not more specific about this individual or Jackson’s illness.

 The controversial volume was a response to a 2019 paper, and later a plenary address, by Hunter College Prof. Philip Ewell in the Society for Music Theory’s journal Music Theory Online.
 Ewell’s paper sought to explain the “white racial frame” that is “structural and institutionalized” in the field of music theory.

 The black professor argued that Schenker was “an ardent racist and German nationalist” whose ideas exist “to benefit members of the dominant white race of music theory.”